material-identity/schemas/README.md

 npm run json2xml schemas/CoA/v1.1.0/schema.json
 ```

-It will save the resulting file to the file system.
+It will save the resulting file to the same directory as the original .json file.